 This configuration object contains IPU specific settings which will not impact the convergence of a training model but may affect throughput or latency of a model the execution.

 Once you have created the dataset, tokenizer, model, training arguments and IPU configuration objects you are ready to set up the IPU trainer:

 Your model is trained!
 You can now save a checkpoint or even upload it to the Hugging Face hub to share it with others in your company or the wider community.
 You can also try changing the `pod_type` argument above to match the number of IPUs you have available: the larger your system the faster the model will run, with no other code changes.

 I hope that this blog post convinced you that trying out new hardware didn’t mean uprooting your entire workflow: it takes as little as 10 lines of code to prototype a web-app which recognises and classifies words in real time.
 With 🤗 Transformers and the 🤗 Hub we can have GPU-IPU hybrid workflows and leverage the strengths of each hardware.

-Beyond NER many other NLP tasks can now be tackled by assembling simple and intuitive blocks provided by high level libraries, try out some of our examples on Paperspace which range from image classification, image generation, audio processing and GNNs.
+Beyond Named Entity Recognition, many other NLP tasks can now be tackled by assembling simple and intuitive blocks provided by high-level libraries.
+Try out some of our examples on Paperspace which range from image classification, image generation, audio processing and GNNs.